nickjackolaisen/BusinessInitiaitive/_posts/business tips/2023-09-19-e-commerce_growth_strategies.md

 ### Keep Learning: Revisit for Updates and Insights

 Continual learning is essential for staying ahead in the ever-changing world of e-commerce.
-Be sure to revisit [this article on e-commerce growth strategies](https://www.businessinitiative.org/stats/ecommerce-growth-strategies/) for updates and further insights.
+Be sure to bookmark and revisit [this article on e-commerce growth strategies](https://www.businessinitiative.org/business-tips/e-commerce/growth-strategies/) for updates and further insights.

 Stay curious and keep exploring new tactics to ensure your small business remains at the forefront of e-commerce success.